gamesbook/pyprototypr/docs/card_decks.rst

 ---------------

-This example shows the definition of a deck of 27 cards that are a default size, with rounded corner and their colors set; the grid marks will appear along the page edges.
+This example shows the definition of a deck of 27 cards that are a default size and type (rectangular), with rounded corners and their colors set; the grid marks will appear along the page edges.

 The default card size means that there will be 9 cards on each A4 page (in default portrait mode):

     .. code:: python